hojaeklee/SfM_3D_Reconstruction/README.md

 RGB-D structure from motion with DeMoN predicted depth, rotation, and translation information.

 # Overview and abstract
 DeMoN - "Depth and Motion Network for Learning Monocular Stereo" is an end-to-end convolutional network which estimates depth, camera motion, optical flow from successive image pairs.
 In contrast to networks which estimate depth from single image, DeMoN has learned to exploit matching between image pairs and motion parallax which provides better generality to structures not seen during training.
+DeMoN outperforms classic structure from motion pipelines, by a factor of 1.5 to 2 in the Sun3D, NYUv2, Scenes11, RGB-D SLAM, and MVS datasets.

+Classic Pipleline
+SIFT-> FlowFields Optical Flow -> Essential Matrix via 8pt algorithm + RANSAC ->
+-> Plane sweep stereo ->

 ## DeMoN Architecture
 - Chain of three networks with internal encoder-decoder subnetworks